PennyLaneAI/pennylane/doc/introduction/interfaces/torch.rst

 In order to use PennyLane in combination with PyTorch, we have to generate PyTorch-compatible quantum nodes.
-A basic :class:`QNode` can be translated into a quantum node that interfaces with PyTorch, either by using the ``interface='torch'`` flag in the QNode Decorator, or by calling the :func:`QNode.to_torch` function.
-Internally, the translation is executed by the :func:`TorchQNode` function that returns the new quantum node object.
+A basic :class:`QNode <pennylane.qnode.QNode>` can be translated into a quantum node that interfaces with PyTorch, either by using the ``interface='torch'`` flag in the QNode Decorator, or by calling the :func:`QNode.to_torch <pennylane.qnode.QNode>` function.
+Internally, the translation is executed by the :func:`TorchQNode <pennylane.interfaces.torch.TorchQNode>` function that returns the new quantum node object.

 .. note::